Joxe Azurmendi: Background

-Joxe Azurmendi studied philosophy and theology at The University of the Basque Country, Rome and Münster.
+Joxe Azurmendi studied philosophy and theology at The University of the Basque Country, Rome and the University of Münster.

 At the beginning of the 1960s, he joined the cultural movement which grew up around the magazine Jakin, and was in fact the director of the publication when it was prohibited for the first time by Franco's regime.
 He has collaborated closely and uninterruptedly with the magazine since its restoration.
 In that publication, he has raised the problems of Basque society in the context of European thinkers.
-During the early 1970s, he focused his attention on disseminating basic literature in the Basque language on subjects which were being hotly debated at the time in the Basque Country: nationhood, socialism, internationalism, etc. In the 1980s, he began teaching at The University of the Basque Country, and in 1984 he submitted his thesis on Jose Maria Arizmendiarrieta, the founder of the Mondragon cooperative movement, in which he argued that Arizmendiarrieta's project aimed to unite individuals and society under an organisation which combined both socialism and French personalism.
+During the early 1970s, he focused his attention on disseminating basic literature in the Basque language on subjects which were being hotly debated at the time in the Basque Country: nationhood, socialism, internationalism, aesthetic autonomy etc. In the 1980s, he began teaching at The University of the Basque Country, and in 1984 he submitted his thesis on Jose Maria Arizmendiarrieta, the founder of the Mondragon cooperative movement, in which he argued that Arizmendiarrieta's project aimed to unite individuals and society under an organisation which combined both socialism and French personalism.

+He was a visiting scholar at the University of Cologne, the University of Padua and the Ruhr University Bochum where he spent several months each year from the 1980s until his retirement.
+He retired in 2011 and was appointed professor emeritus of the University of the Basque Country.

 In 1992, he published what was to become his best-known work: Espainolak eta euskaldunak (The Spanish and the Basques).
 The work, published by Elkar, was written in response to a text by Sánchez-Albornoz which claimed that "The Basques are the last people to be civilised in Spain; they have a thousand years less civilisation than any other people ...
 They are rough, simple people who nevertheless consider themselves to be the children of God and the heirs to his glory.
 But they are really nothing more than un-Romanised Spaniards."
 Azurmendi's essay refuted and dismantled the stereotypes maintained about the Basques by certain Spanish intellectuals.

 It was on the threshold of the new millennium, however, that Azurmendi's work reached its height.
 During the early years of the 21st century, he published the trilogy formed by Espainiaren arimaz (About the soul of Spain) (2006, Elkar), Humboldt.
 Hizkuntza eta pentsamendua (Humboldt.
 Language and Thought) (2007, UEU) and Volksgeist.
 Herri gogoa (Volksgeist.
 National Character) (2008, Elkar).
 In this trilogy, Joxe Azurmendi reveals some of his most significant thinking.

 In 2009, Azurmendi published his most personal work, Azken egunak Gandiagarekin (The last days with Gandiaga), where he reflected on different forms of rationality within philosophy of science, philosophy of religion and philosophical anthropology.
 The main thesis he defended was that scientific rationality has left us without the necessary language to deal with the meaning of life.

 Azurmendi died in San Sebastián on 1 July 2025, at the age of 84.
 According to his wishes, there was no wake or public funeral.